waawawewa/zoom/README.md

 git clone https://github.com/thedopepirate/zoom.git

-THE FOLDER NAMED ZOOM MUST BE IN YOUR DESKTOP or USERS folder in C drive
+THE FOLDER NAMED ZOOM MUST BE IN YOUR DESKTOP or somewhere inside USERS folder in C drive

 COPY THIS FOLDER INTO YOUR D DRIVE (VERY IMPORTANT)